nicksnyder/rotatingfile.go/README.md

 		fmt.Printf("%s", buf)
 	}

-You can run the example with this command (assuming 6g compiler):
+You can run the example with the following command (assuming a 6g compiler).
-`6g example.go && 6l example.6 && time ./6.out && rm example.*.log;`
+6g example.go && 6l example.6 && time ./6.out && rm example.*.log;

 ## About